PrestaShop/prestashop.github.io/news/_posts/releases/2019-07-10-prestashop-1-7-6-0-available.md

 - Manage and preview your transactional emails directly from a new back-office page: Email Theme.
 - In order to gather all prices in the same place, a “Price (tax incl.)” column has been added to the product listing.
 In one glance, it is now possible to get both tax included and excluded prices for each product.
 - New helper cards have been added on important pages to improve the software onboarding: Categories, Customers, Pages, Employees.
-- Dynamic preview of search engine results have been added to more pages: Product page, Categories, CMS.
+- Dynamic preview of search engine results has been added to more pages: Product page, Categories, CMS.

 ![SEO preview added to more pages](/assets/images/2019/07/176_seo_preview.gif)